Sansshrey/customer-support-assistant-dfcx/README.md

 **If you'd rather build by hand in the console**, use `docs/architecture.md` as your blueprint — it lists every flow, page, intent, and transition this script creates, so you can recreate it by clicking instead.

+**Alternatively**, `exported_agent_ISP Customer Support Assistant.zip` in
+the repo root is a direct JSON Package export of the live agent (Draft environment, taken after all fixes and the composite-input enhancement below).
+It can be imported directly via **Dialogflow CX console → Agent selector → Import** without running `build_agent.py` at all — this is the fastest way to get the exact, final agent state running.

 ## 3. Required environment variables